Konadu-Akwasi-Akuoko/A-Common-Sense-Guide-to-Data-Structures-And-Algorithms--Book-Summary/README.md

 ### Wrapping Up

 A strong grasp of Big O Notation helps you recognize sluggish code and choose faster algorithms among options.
 Yet, there are cases where Big O Notation wrongly suggests two algorithms are equally fast when one is truly quicker.
 In the upcoming chapter, you'll discover how to assess algorithm efficiencies, even when Big O falls short in providing nuanced insights.

+## 5. Optimizing Code With or Without Big O